aimacode/aima-glossary/glossary.md

 ## vague
 ## validation set

+A part of the dataset that is used to tune the parameters of a machine learning model.
+It can also be used to determine a stopping point for the back-propagation algorithm.

 ## validity
 ## value
 ## value alignment
 ## vanishing point

+A vanishing point of a function means the function has a zero at the point or on the set.

 ## variable

+A variable is a symbol on whose value a function, polynomial, etc., depends.

 ## variational approximation
 ## variational parameters
 ## VCG
 ## vector

+A vector is formally defined as an element of a vector space R^n.
+A vector is given by n coordinates and can be specified as (A_1,A_2,...,A_n).

 ## vector field histograms
 ## vehicle interface layer
 ## verification